rajathsingh12/Finger-Count/README.md

 # Finger-Count
-This is a program that detects a hand, segment the hand, and count the number of fingers that are held up.
+This is a program that detects a hand, segments the hand, and count the number of fingers that are held up in the red square box.

+## Strategy used.

+-